nugget/www.ropieee.org/content/xl/_index.md

 description: "Big brother."
 weight: 3
 ---
 RoPieee has always been about running RoonBridge and nothing else.
 But what if you're not using Roon?
 Or want to switch occassionally to different networking audio technology?
-Then RoPieeeXL might be for you: next to Roon you can use DLNA and Airplay technology to stream audio.
+Then RoPieeeXL might be for you: next to Roon you can use DLNA, Airplay® and Spotify® technology to stream audio.

 ![Player Screen](/images/logo_xl.png)